navapbc/template-application-flask/docs/app/getting-started.md

    curl -sSL https://install.python-poetry.org | python3 -
    ```

-3. If you are using an M1 mac, you will need to install postgres as well: `brew install postgresql` (The psycopg2-binary is built from source on M1 macs which requires the postgres executable to be present)
+3. If you are using an M1 Mac, you will need to install Postgres as well: `brew install postgresql` (The psycopg2-binary is built from source on M1 Macs which requires the Postgres executable to be present)

 4. You'll also need [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running.